-Metal braces are the type of braces in Sacramento that most people think about when you bring up the subject of orthodontics.
-And while metal braces still use small metal brackets, improvements in technology have allowed orthodontists like Dr. David Markham to use the brackets and wires in a more discreet way.
+When discussing orthodontics, metal braces are often the first type that comes to mind for many people.
+While metal braces still utilize small metal brackets, advancements in technology have enabled orthodontists like Dr. David Markham to utilize these brackets and wires in a more inconspicuous manner.